Blue Whale: Getting To Know The Largest Animal On Earth

 Blue whales are usually a solitary creature but sometimes they move in small groups or in pairs.
 They usually spend their summers in the poles and winters in the equator regions.

-Despite of its huge, huge body, Blue Whales eat only krill and sometimes other small fishes.
+Irrespective of the fact that it has a huge, huge body, Blue Whales eat only krill and sometimes other small fishes.
 An adult Blue Whale eats about 4 tons of krill each day!

 They open wide their mouth, expanding the throat using the pleats- taking in a huge amount of water with food.
 The whale then expels out the water through the thin baleen plates using its tongue.